Annamarie2019/ExampleDApps/README.md

 - `local` or `testnet` (for both the test and the deploy steps)

 \[Editor: Should they run local for everything, except `deposit-address` and `send-token`?
-If not, what are the criteria?]
+If not, what are the criteria for choosing?]

 - `source-chain` and `destination-chain`